-There’s a range of reasons your vagina may feel itchy, dry, or irritated, especially if you’re menopausal.
-About one in three women experience vulvar itching (and there’s a good chance that many women aren’t reporting their discomfort).
+There’s a range of reasons your vagina may feel itchy, dry, or irritated, especially if you’re in menopause.
+Many women will experience vulvar itching (and there’s a good chance that many women aren’t reporting their discomfort).
 So why does itching and discomfort happen, and what can you do about vulvar skin conditions?
 Let’s start with an anatomy lesson.

 Where is my vulva, anyway?